Simple Holiday Decorating: My Top Tips

 Currently, the seasonal colors I rotate include:

-Holiday: Sage Green, Creamy Whites, Red (I just swap out the rust from Fall…otherwise, I keep things the same)
+Holiday: Sage Green, Creamy Whites, Bright Red (I just swap out the rust from Fall…otherwise, I keep things the same).
+You can see the red accents I added to our neutrals in the bar cart photo above.

 There are many gorgeous seasonal palette ideas out there.
 Use current home decor magazines or Pinterest for inspiration.